Deploying with Git

 .gitignore in our article on the topic.

-For example, if you are using Subversion, initialize your Git repository as described above.
+For example, if you’re using Subversion, initialize your Git repository as described in the Pre-requisites section.
 Then, add a

 .gitignore file to tell Git to ignore your Subversion directories.

 $ git init $ echo .svn > .gitignore $ git add . $ git commit -m "using git for heroku deployment"

 $ svn propset svn:ignore .git . property 'svn:ignore' set on '.' $ svn commit -m "ignoring git folder (git is used for heroku deployment)"

 -f (force flag) to avoid conflicts with other developers’ pushes.
 Since you’re not using Git for your revision control, but as a transport only, using the force flag is a reasonable practice.

 Each time you wish to deploy to Heroku:

 $ git add -A $ git commit -m "commit for deploy to heroku" ... $ git push -f heroku

 - Git on Rails shows common conventions for using Git to track Rails apps.

 - The Pro Git book is a great resource that covers all of Git.